-A provocative Op-ed piece in Thursday’s Washington Post lays the blame on three U.S. cities for at least half of the rise in the homicide body count last year, which has opened the door to what the authors call “hype” about a new violent crime wave.
+Last year the problem was spelled out clearly in a provocative Op-ed from the Washington Post that lays the blame on three U.S. cities for at least half of the homicide body count last year, which has opened the door to what the authors call “hype” about a new violent crime wave.

 Those cities are Chicago, Baltimore and Washington, D.C.
-That fact is underscored by a report in Thursday’s Chicago Tribune that revealed:
+That fact is underscored by a report in the Chicago Tribune that revealed homicide data for the previous week:

 Nearly 100 people have been shot in Chicago in less than a week, pushing the number of shooting victims so far this year to more than 2,500 — about 800 more than this time last year, according to data kept by the Tribune.